magubane94/Integrated_Project/README.md

 # Integrated_Project
- information and data analysis for insurance claims
+ Information and data analysis for insurance claims